Zero-cycles on a product of elliptic curves over a $p$-adic field: Applications over number fields

 We close this paper by suggesting a conjecture for varieties defined over algebraic number fields.
 In this section, $K$ shall denote a number field.
 We will denote by $\Omega$ the set of all places of $K$.

-Recall that for a smooth projective geometrically connected variety $X$ over a number field $K$, the Albanese kernel $T(X)$ is conjectured by Bloch and Beilinson to be a finite group.
-This conjecture is very far from being established.
-Below we suggest a weaker conjecture, which gives some compatibility between the local and the global picture. \begin{conj} Let $X$ be smooth projective geometrically connected variety over a number field $K$ such that $X$ has a $K$-rational point.
+\begin{conj} Let $X$ be smooth projective geometrically connected variety over a number field $K$ such that $X$ has a $K$-rational point.
 Let $X_v:=X\times_K K_v$ be the base change to the completion, $K_v$, at a finite place $v$ of $K$.
 If the Albanese kernel, $T(X_v)$, is the direct sum of a divisible group, $D_v$, and a finite group, $F_v$, then $T(X_v)$ is divisible for almost all finite places $v$ of $K$, that is $F_v=0$ for almost all places $v$. \end{conj}

 We already saw that even the local picture has only been established in very few cases.
 However, we saw that for $X=E_1\times\cdots\times E_d$ a product of elliptic curves over a $p$-adic field $K_v$, \autoref{CTconj} has been established in most cases.
 We will focus on this case to provide two pieces of evidence towards \autoref{almostall}.